Last Updated :

 - The number of environmental cases has been on the rise but due to lack of benches and infrastructure, the body is unable to pronounce its judgment on time.

-- The tribunal is not having suo-moto powers which also restricts its ambit in the area of environment.
+- The tribunal is not having suo-moto powers which also restricts its ambit in the area of the environment.

 NGT has done well so far but many improvements are still required to make accessible, speedy and effective resolution of environmental disputes a practical reality.
 The Central and State government should work in collaboration with NGT to secure the environment with better, faster enforcement of NGT orders.
 In the act, there is a provision for appeal to the tribunal within a period of 6 months of origin of the cause of an environmental problem.
 This is small time for reflection of negative impacts of environmental changes.
 This shall be increased to considerable time.
 The government should make it more autonomous and efficient in a view to the growing concern regarding the environment and climate change.
 However, India is doing well when it comes to the environmental or climate change issue as compared to other developed and developing countries of the world.